M4rtinR/Robotic-Exercise-Coach-Pepper/README.md

   ### Domain-Dependent Components

   The sensing of movements on a user is domain-specific, but is an essential part in allowing the system to function properly.
+These components are part of the tracking layer.
 The following components were used in the squash and stroke rehabilitation systems respectively.
 The operator input module for stroke rehabilitation does not contain a sensor and is a WoZ replacement for this part of the architecture.
 This is therefore the best place to start if you don't have access to a sensing/vision system for your target use case.
   #### 1. Racket Sensor app: https://github.com/M4rtinR/racketware_app (Squash only)
   For the squash system an additional component is needed.
 The racket sensor app is where the processing of the raw racket sensor data is done.
 Written in Kotlin.